 "Basically what I do is create pictures which I believe to be a byproduct of an exercise that is purely dependent on maintaining a balance between the conscious and the subconscious.
 Through this practice I am able to tap into memories which for whatever reason until that point were unavailable to me.
 Now 11 years later I am convinced that this game gives me great insight into who I was, who I am now and maybe even provides me with a glimpse into who I may be in the near and or distant future."

-Initially drawn to the syllabic nature of physical science's language, Santos attends Marist College, New York and begins his scholastic career in the field of chemistry.
-After graduating in 1999, Santos finds himself working within the industry for various pharmaceutical companies, exploring the complexities of compounds, properties, and the behavior of matter.
-After learning of San Diego's 'Biotech Beach' a sudden transformation begins and with bags packed, Santos sets out yet again to discover a new landscape with an unforeseen direction, unbeknownst to him.
+Initially drawn to the syllabic nature of physical science's language, Santos attended Marist College, New York and began his scholastic career in the field of chemistry.
+After graduating in 1999, Santos found himself working for various pharmaceutical companies, exploring the complexities of compounds, properties, and the behavior of matter.
+After learning of San Diego's 'Biotech Beach' a sudden transformation began and with bags packed, Santos sets out yet again to discover a new landscape with an unforeseen direction, unbeknownst to him.

-It is here, in Ocean Beach that the convergence of his applied scientific world meets his creative voice; and although often repressed, its this voice that continues to emerge as Santos becomes familiar with the colorful and expressive communities of Southern California.
+It is here, in Ocean Beach that the convergence of his applied scientific world met his creative voice; and although often repressed, its this voice that continues to emerge as Santos becomes familiar with the colorful and expressive communities of Southern California.
 As he picks up a brush for the first time, he remembers, "Paying attention.
-Paying attention to this existent world, where it can be altered and aggravated, but very accessible.
-The scary part was opening yourself up to it”.
-This experience, in effect, lays the groundwork for his eventual preoccupation with the arts and is where his work begins with a set of open-ended guides to the larger whole.
+Paying attention to this existent world, where it can be altered and aggravated, but very accessible."